“Exploitation of impurities in diamonds for nanoscale measurements”

 Abstract

 Quantum sensors are an emerging family of sensors based on the principles of quantum mechanics.
 These sensors are attracting growing interest because their performance is likely to surpass that of their classical counterparts.
 They use individual quantum objects characterized by an extreme sensitivity to their environment.
 An emblematic quantum object in this field of application is an atomic defect in the diamond crystal, known as the "NV center" (for Nitrogen-Vacancy).
 This defect behaves like an isolated atom, but is nestled within a diamond crystal matrix.
-During this presentation, we will introduce how such a defect can be used to create a high-performance sensor at nanoscales, to probe magnetic field, electric field, strain or temperature.
+During this presentation, we will introduce how such a defect can be used to create a high-performance sensor at nanoscales, to probe magnetic field, electric field, strain, or temperature.
 We will then illustrate a few areas of application for this sensor.
 In particular, we will present two fields of application: modern condensed matter, for which these sensors are in the industrialization phase, and the more exploratory field of biological imaging and medical research.

 Receive a weekly summary of the UM agenda

-* By entering your e-mail address you agree to receive the weekly UM agenda summary by e-mail and you acknowledge our privacy policy.
-You can unsubscribe at any time using the unsubscribe link or by contacting us by e-mail.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.